Bronskiy/Snippet/README.md

 # Snippet
+ExpressionEngine 3.0 Ready!

 Wrap a block of test in the tag pair.
 The plugin will strip the tags and return a preview of the block with the total number of characters as set by the 'total' parameter.
 If the original text was longer than the total ellipsis will be added.

 {exp:snippet total="100" word="true" ellipsis="..."}

 The block of text that you want to snippet.

 {/exp:snippet}

 Parameters:

 * {total} = default 500